Trimmed sample means for robust uniform mean estimation and regression: Algorithms for robust linear regression: details

 Recall that the estimator $\hat{f}^\eps_n = F_n(Z_{1:n}^\eps)$ is defined by the min-max problem

 The difference $\ell_f - \ell_g$ is convex in $f$ and concave in $g$, which suggests that the min-max problem above can be efficiently solved.
 Unfortunately, the trimmed mean operation $\Tmhat_{n,k}$ introduces complications; e.g. it is not obvious how to compute sub- and super-gradients.

-In the remainder of this section, we present two heuristics to evaluate $F_n$ that perform well in experiments.
-All heuristics will be defined for the setup of linear regression, but their generalizations to more general regression settings are straightforward.
-Notice that, in this case, we take so, for simplicity, we write $\ell_{\beta}$ instead of $\ell_{\langle \beta,\cdot\rangle}$.
+Besides that, the TM estimator as discussed in the main text requires knowledge of the (usually unknown) contamination level $\eps$ to choose the trimming parameter $k = \lfloor \phi n \rfloor$.
+Analogous issues can also be raised for the Median of Means.
+Thus, such estimators can only be of practical use if one can surpass these issues.